 Edited by Azizi Powell

-This is the first post in a pancocojams ongoing series on Haitian names.
+This is the first post in a pancocojams ongoing series on Caribbean names.
 Other posts in this series can be found by clicking the "Haitian names" tag below.

 This post provides information about the female name "Wideline" in Haiti.
 This post also includes my speculation about the source of the female Haitian name "Wideline".
 Information about some other Haitian female names and Haitian naming custom is also included in this post.